 - All students, staff, and faculty have or will undergo training designed around safety protocols

-- PPE such as sanitizer, masks, gloves, and so forth are provided for all persons on-campus
+- PPE such as sanitizer, masks, and so forth are provided for all persons on-campus

 - Cleaning has been greatly expanded throughout the College; all classes will be held in regularly cleaned and disinfected classrooms.
 All rooms will clearly indicate when they were last cleaned and disinfected

-- Students uncomfortable or unable to return to campus are able to successfully complete their classes through remote-learning as per our Hybrid model
+- Students uncomfortable or unable to return to campus are able to successfully complete their classes through remote learning as per our hybrid model, where available

 - The College has a leadership team to review and respond to changes related to the COVID-19 pandemic